ICanBoogie/ICanBoogie/README.md

 another directory can be defined with the `app-root` _autoconfig_ directive.
 The directory is relative to the `root` directive.

-ICanBoogie will search for "config" directories to add to the _auto-config_.
-Just like ICanBoogie, packages may use this feature to alter the _auto-config_.
+ICanBoogie will search for "config" directories to add to the _autoconfig_.
+Just like ICanBoogie, packages may use this feature to alter the _autoconfig_.
 For instance, [icanboogie/module][] searches for "modules" directories.